 Dr. Arlene Chung, assistant professor at Icahn School of Medicine at Mount Sinai, nominated Dr. Fernando, quoting a student: “In short, she’s amazing.
 She’s one of the most hard-working, personable and approachable physicians I’ve interacted with.
 Her dedication to the center’s work and energy is inspiring.”

-This year’s Pearl Birnbaum Hurwitz Humanism in Healthcare Award will be presented to Dr. Fernando on October 10, 2018, in Boston during Planetree’s International Conference on Person-Centered Care.
+This year’s Pearl Birnbaum Hurwitz Humanism in Healthcare Award was presented to Dr. Fernando on October 10, 2018, in Boston during Planetree’s International Conference on Person-Centered Care.

 Two other exceptional women also received honorable mentions for the 2018 Pearl Birnbaum Hurwitz Humanism in Healthcare Award: